Lab 9: Normal Mapping#

 \[\begin{split} \begin{align*} \begin{pmatrix} \vec{T} \\ \vec{B} \end{pmatrix} &= \begin{pmatrix} \Delta u_1 & \Delta v_1 \\ \Delta u_2 & \Delta v_2 \end{pmatrix}^{-1} \begin{pmatrix} \vec{e}_1 \\ \vec{e}_2 \end{pmatrix} \\ &= \frac{1}{\Delta u_1\Delta v_2 - \Delta u_2\Delta v_1} \begin{pmatrix} \Delta v_2 & -\Delta v_1 \\ -\Delta u_2 & \Delta u_1 \end{pmatrix} \begin{pmatrix} \vec{e}_1 \\ \vec{e}_2 \end{pmatrix}. \end{align*} \end{split}\]

-Writing the out for the \(\vec{T}\) vector we have
+Writing this out for the \(\vec{T}\) vector we have

 \[ \begin{align*} \vec{T} &= \frac{\Delta v_2 \cdot \vec{e}_1 - \Delta v_1 \cdot \vec{e}_2}{\Delta u_1\Delta v_2 - \Delta u_2\Delta v_1}. \end{align*} \]